MicrosoftDocs/dynamics365smb-docs/business-central/across-field-mapping-when-importing-sepa-camt-files.md

  Elements in the **Ntry** node that are imported into [!INCLUDE[d365fin](includes/d365fin_md.md)] but not mapped to any fields are stored in the **Posting Exch.
 Column Def** table.
 Users can view these elements from the **Payment Reconciliation Journal**, **Payment Application**, and **Bank Acc.
 Reconciliation** pages by choosing the **Bank Statement Line Details** action.
 For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).

 > [!IMPORTANT]
-> When importing CAMT bank statements into [!INCLUDE[d365fin](includes/d365fin_md.md)] the system expects the transaction to be unique, which means that the Transaction ID field (the information coming from the tag **Stmt/Ntry/NtryDtls/TxDtls/Refs/EndToEndId** in the CAMT file) must be unique within the open bank account reconciliation.
-The system always expects this information to be present and ignores payments without it.
+> In an import of CAMT bank statements, [!INCLUDE[d365fin](includes/d365fin_md.md)] expects each transaction to be unique, which means that the **Transaction ID** field that comes from the *Stmt/Ntry/NtryDtls/TxDtls/Refs/EndToEndId* tag in the CAMT file, must be unique within the open bank account reconciliation.
+If the information is not present, [!INCLUDE[d365fin](includes/d365fin_md.md)] ignores the payment.

 ## See Also
 [Setting Up Data Exchange](across-set-up-data-exchange.md)